 Ready… Set… RETIRE!

-Are you thinking of retiring July 1, 2019?
-The Employee and Retiree Service Center (ERSC) can assist you in planning your retirement and ensuring that your transition from employee to retiree goes smoothly.
+Are you thinking about retiring?
+The Employee and Retiree Service Center (ERSC) can help you plan your retirement and ensure that your transition from employee to retiree goes smoothly.
 Each winter, For Your Benefit offers retirement-planning resources to help you.
 To begin, here are the top three actions to take to prepare for your retirement.

-After you have made the decision to retire, you also may want to attend a Forms Workshop, where ERSC staff offer a review of the necessary retirement forms, explain how to complete them, and answer questions.
+After you have made the decision to retire, you also may want to attend a Forms Workshop or view its recording via webinar.
+During these workshops, ERSC staff offer a review of the necessary retirement forms, explain how to complete them, and answer questions.

 GET SET—Obtain a Retirement Benefit Estimate

 A retirement benefit estimate is a must-have tool in preparing for your retirement, as it provides more personalized, detailed information than your yearly retirement benefit statement.
 How you obtain a retirement benefit estimate depends on your core membership.

 If you are an MCPS county core and/or supplemental plan member, predetermined benefit estimates based on your early or normal retirement date are available via PenPoint.
 If you choose to estimate your retirement benefit based on any other date, you can run a personalized estimate on PenPoint.